Drug Abuse Resistance Education: 1994 – RTI International

-In 1994, three RTI International scientists evaluated eight previous quantitative analyses on DARE's efficacy that were found to meet their requirements for rigor.
-The researchers found that DARE's long-term effect could not be determined, because the corresponding studies were "compromised by severe control group attrition or contamination".
-However, the study concluded that in the short-term "DARE imparts a large amount of information, but has little or no impact on students' drug use", and that many smaller, interactive programs were more effective.
+In 1994, three RTI International scientists evaluated eight previous quantitative analyses on D.A.R.E.'s efficacy that were found to meet their requirements for rigor.
+The researchers found that D.A.R.E.'s long-term effect could not be determined, because the corresponding studies were "compromised by severe control group attrition or contamination".
+However, the study concluded that in the short-term "DARE imparts a large amount of information, but has little or no impact on students' drug use", and that much smaller, interactive programs were more effective.

-After the 1994 Research Triangle Institute study, an article in the Los Angeles Times stated that the "organization spent $41,000 to try to prevent widespread distribution of the RTI report and started legal action aimed at squelching the study".
+After the 1994 Research Triangle Institute study, an article in the New Times LA stated that the "organization spent $41,000 to try to prevent widespread distribution of the RTI report and started legal action aimed at squelching the study".
 The director of publication of the American Journal of Public Health told USA Today that "DARE has tried to interfere with the publication of this.
 They tried to intimidate us."

 1995 – California Department of Education

-In 1995, a report to the California Department of Education by Joel Brown, Ph.
-D., stated that none of California's drug education programs worked, including DARE: "California's drug education programs, DARE being the largest of them, simply doesn't work.
+In 1995, a report to the California Department of Education by Joel Brown, stated that none of California's drug education programs worked, including D.A.R.E.: "California's drug education programs, D.A.R.E. being the largest of them, simply don't work.
 More than 40 percent of the students told researchers they were 'not at all' influenced by drug educators or programs.
-Nearly 70 percent reported neutral to negative feelings about those delivering the antidrug message.
+Nearly 70 percent reported neutral to negative feelings about those delivering the anti-drug message.
 While only 10 percent of elementary students responded to drug education negatively or indifferently, this figure grew to 33 percent of middle school students and topped 90 percent at the high school level."
-In some circles, educators and administrators have admitted that DARE, in fact, potentially increased students' exposure and knowledge of unknown drugs and controlled substances, resulting in experimentation and consumption of narcotics at a much younger age.
+In some circles, educators and administrators have admitted that D.A.R.E., in fact, potentially increased students' exposure and knowledge of unknown drugs and controlled substances, resulting in experimentation and consumption of narcotics at a much younger age.
 Criticism focused on failure and misuse of taxpayer dollars, with either ineffective or negative results state-wide.